Middle East and North Africa

 Iraq and Iran

-Belgian's broad lines of approach towards Iraq are: support for the fight against Daesh (ISIS); support for 'inclusiveness' of the Iraqi political process, i.e. the participation of all the communities in the country's reconstruction; support for 'regional ownership', i.e. the constructive involvement of Iraq's neighbours in the country's stabilisation, reconciliation and reconstruction process; and Belgium's support for the United Nation's role in Iraq of providing assistance and coordinating humanitarian aid.
-However, the human rights situation in Iraq remains fragile, in particular with regard to the actual protection of ethnic and religious minorities.
+Belgian's broad lines of approach towards Iraq are: support for more 'inclusiveness' of the Iraqi political process, i.e. the participation of all the communities in the country's reconstruction; but also the need to rebuild the country and fight corruption as well as improve basic services to the population.
+Crimes committed during the campaign against ISIS cannot go unpunished.
 The systematic application of the death penalty highly concerns the European Union and its Member States.

 Belgium’s regular and close contacts with the countries of the Cooperation Council for the Arab States of the Gulf, also known as the Gulf Cooperation Council (GCC), comprising Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates extend to the political, administrative, professional and cultural domains, and encompass a variety of official levels as well as private initiatives.
-The official meetings are a chance to address topical international issues, multilateral issues, the MEPP, the regional situation, human rights (including combating the death penalty and gender discrimination).
+The official meetings are a chance to address topical international issues, multilateral issues, , the regional situation, the fight against terrorism and radicalization as well as human rights (including, gender discrimination, freedom of expression, assembly and association and combating the death penalty).
 Many Belgian companies operate in this strategic region in a wide range of domains, such as construction, engineering, dredging, transport, medicine and consultancy.

-Relations between the European Union and the GCC began with the signing of a cooperation agreement some 20 years ago.
+Relations between the European Union and the GCC began with the signing of a cooperation agreement some 30 years ago.
 In this context the 24th EU/GCC Ministerial Meeting took place on 24 May 2015.
-This ministerial meeting was preceded by a Senior Officials meeting, recently started to strengthen the political dialogue between the EU and the GCC on themes of common interest such as the regional crises in Yemen, Syria, Iraq, Libya and the MEPP.
+Those ministerial meetings are a chance to strengthen the political dialogue between the EU and the GCC on themes of common interest such as the regional crises in Yemen, Syria, Iraq, Libya and the MEPP.
+Regional stability is essential and Belgium therefore supports Kuwait’s mediation endeavors in the diplomatic crisis between some Gulf countries and Qatar.